On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: Introduction

 \begin{thm} Let $f:S \to S$ be a fully-punctured pseudo-Anosov map with normalized dilatation $\lambda^{-\chi} \leq 6.86$.
 Suppose the mapping torus of $f$ has only one boundary component, then the mapping torus of $f$ admits a veering triangulation with less than or equal to $16$ tetrahedra. \end{thm}

-We point out that more elegant approaches may exist here.
-In fact, one of the techniques we use has particular potential.
-The idea is to essentially locate two hook circuits instead of a single hook circuit.
-We conjecture that such double hook circuits always exist, which, if true, would improve \Cref{thm:introsinglehook} by roughly a factor of $2$, in particular simplifying the proof, as well as improving the statement of \Cref{thm:intro16tet}.
-See \Cref{sec:doublehook} for details.

-In any case, \Cref{thm:intro16tet} implies that we can finally complete our goal of determining the minimum accumulation point of $\mathcal{D}$ by going through the current census \cite{GSS}.
+With \Cref{thm:intro16tet} in place, we can finally complete the proof of \Cref{thm:introdilthm} by going through the census \cite{GSS}.
 Now, this in itself is still a nontrivial task since there are $51766$ layered veering triangulations in the census.
 To carry out the computation, we wrote up SageMath scripts which integrate the Veering code of Parlak, Schleimer, and Segerman (\cite{Veering}), to compute normalized dilatations.
-We include these scripts in the auxiliary files and provide a brief rundown of the code in \Cref{sec:code}.
-Running this code certifies that $\mu^4$ is indeed the minimum accumulation point of $\mathcal{D}$, and furthermore determines the isolated points beneath it.
+We include these scripts in the auxiliary files and provide a rundown of the code in \Cref{sec:code}.